 The discipline satisfies unique goals for the institution because it is the only program specifically designed for limited-English-proficient learners and which provides them with access to programs which lead to “transfer, employment, and lifelong learning, and learner success.”
 The ESL program provides learners with the language skills needed to navigate and thrive in the mainstream academic courses where English is the medium of instruction.
 As such, it acts as a source of students for the rest of the College.

-The program is housed at the institution’s branch campus in Willimantic, which is the home of practically all the Spanish-speaking residents of the College’s service area, many of whom are in need of ESL instruction.
-There are other non-native English-speaking populations associated with the two large university communities in the areas in and near Willimantic who also rely on the College for ESL instruction.
-The College’s main campus is located near communities of non-native English-speaking populations from South East Asian and Eastern Europe, some of whom also study in the ESL program.
+This program runs at QVCC’s satellite location at the Windham Technical High School in Willimantic.
+Willimantic is the home of practically all of the Spanish-speaking residents in the College’s service area, many of whom are in need of ESL instruction.
+In addition, there are other populations associated with the two large university communities and in the surrounding areas who also rely on QVCC for ESL instruction.

 Learning English is an important step to reaching academic, professional, and personal goals.